Why study BSc (Hons) Cyberpsychology at BU?

 - Opportunity to take an optional 4-week or 30-week placement in industry to give you essential real-world experience and begin building a network of professional contacts

 - You'll be career-ready, with 95% of students in employment or education fifteen months after completing the course.

 Foundation Year: We have a Foundation Year option for UK students who do not meet the entry requirements for the degree course.
 This additional year of study will give you a grounding in the scientific skills needed to prepare you for the Cyberpsychology degree, building your confidence, knowledge and skills for further study.
 After successful completion of the Foundation Year, you will progress to the full degree and begin your Cyberpsychology study.
 If you apply to study the full degree and do not meet the academic entry requirements, our admissions team may consider your application for the Foundation Year and notify you accordingly.

 This course is accredited by the British Psychological Society, so when you graduate with at least a Second Class Honours, you are eligible for Graduate Basis for Chartership, the first step towards becoming a Chartered Psychologist.

 See what it's like to study on this course

 September 2024, September 2025

 Bournemouth University, Talbot Campus

-For 2019 entry: 112-120 tariff points including a minimum of 2 A-levels or equivalent.
+For September 2024 entry: 112-128 UCAS tariff points including a minimum of 2 A-levels or equivalent.
 BTEC Extended Diploma: DMM.
-For more information check out our 2019 entry requirements.
+Foundation Year: 48-72 UCAS tariff points.
+For more information check out our full entry requirements.